awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 An `s3` action writes the data from the MQTT message that triggered the rule to an Amazon S3 bucket\.

 ------
-#### [ more info \(11\) ]
+#### [ more info \(12\) ]

-When creating an AWS IoT rule with an `s3` action, you must specify the following information \(except for `cannedacl`, which is optional\):
+When creating an AWS IoT rule with an `s3` action, you must specify the following information, except `cannedacl`, which is optional:

 bucket
 The Amazon S3 bucket to which to write data\.

 cannedacl
+Optional\.
 The Amazon S3 canned ACL that controls access to the object identified by the object key\.
-For more information, see [S3 Canned ACLs](http://alpha-docs-aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) \(which lists the allowed values\)\.
-Note that `cannedacl` is optional\.
+For more information, including allowed values, see [S3 Canned ACLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl)\.

 key
 The path to the file where the data is written\.
-For example, if the value of this argument is "$\{topic\(\)\}/$\{timestamp\(\)\}", the topic the message was sent to is "this/is/my/topic,", and the current timestamp is 1460685389, the data is written to a file called "1460685389" in the "this/is/my/topic" folder on Amazon S3\.
+For example, if the value of this argument is "$\{topic\(\)\}/$\{timestamp\(\)\}", the topic the message was sent to is "this/is/my/topic,"\.
+If the current timestamp is 1460685389, the data is written to a file called "1460685389" in the "this/is/my/topic" folder on Amazon S3\.
 Using a static key results in a single file in Amazon S3 being overwritten for each invocation of the rule\.
-More common use cases are to use the message timestamp or another unique message identifier, so that a new file is saved in Amazon S3 for each message received\.
+More common use cases are to use the message timestamp or another unique message identifier so that a new file is saved in Amazon S3 for each message received\.

 roleArn
 The IAM role that allows access to the Amazon S3 bucket\.

 **Note**
-Make sure the role associated with the rule has a policy granting the `s3:PutObject` permission\.
+Make sure that the role associated with the rule has a policy granting the `s3:PutObject` permission\.

 The following JSON example shows how to define an `s3` action in an AWS IoT rule:

 ```
 {
-    "rule": {
+    "topicRulePayload": {
         "sql": "SELECT * FROM 'some/topic'",
         "ruleDisabled": false,
+        "awsIotSqlVersion": "2016-03-23",
         "actions": [{
             "s3": {
                 "roleArn": "arn:aws:iam::123456789012:role/aws_iot_s3",